Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Results and Discussion

-The mean value of pedestrian count for all examined methods is found in Table \ref{tab:summary_mean_kernel_density_static_detector}.
-There is clearly seen that the conservation of the mean occupancy from Section \ref{sec:conservation_occup} holds true through all examined methods for all examined parametric sets.
+The mean density values for all examined methods are shown in Table \ref{tab:summary_mean_kernel_density_static_detector}.
+It can be seen that the mean density values, as presented in Section \ref{sec:methodology}, are consistent across all examined methods and for all examined parametric sets.